-Any non-Parrish Charter Academy School attire being worn without permission will receive a verbal warning and said attire will be maintained in the main office and returned to the student at the end of the day.
-Administration will make the final judgment concerning the appropriateness of a student's clothing and appearance.
+Any non-Parrish Charter Academy School attire being worn without permission will receive a verbal warning, and said attire will be maintained in the main office and returned to the student at the end of the day.
+The administration will make the final judgment concerning the appropriateness of a student's clothing and appearance.

-3.J.
+3.M.
 Lost and Found

-Please be sure your child's name is in his/her wallet, purse, coat, sweater, lunchbox, raincoat, etc. Many such articles are lost and unclaimed.
-At the end of each grading period, all unclaimed items will be donated to a charitable organization.
+We kindly request that parents ensure their child's name is clearly labeled on personal belongings such as wallets, purses, coats, sweaters, lunchboxes, raincoats, etc. This measure is crucial, as many items tend to be misplaced and remain unclaimed.
+At the conclusion of each grading period, any unclaimed items will be donated to a charitable organization.
+Your cooperation in this matter is greatly appreciated.

-3. K. Makeup/ Cologne
+3.N.
+Makeup/ Cologne

-Students in grades $K-5^{th}$ may not wear any makeup, however students are permitted to have lip balm (chap stick).
-K-5 students wearing makeup will be sent to the restroom to remove it.
-If makeup is still not removed, students will be sent to administration.
-If students in grades 6-8 wear makeup, it may not cause distractions in any way.
-No heavy/dark makeup is to be worn, and fake nails and eyelashes are strictly prohibited.

-Children are not permitted to wear perfume or cologne, due to students and staff with allergies and asthma.
+Students in grades K-5 are prohibited from wearing makeup; however, students are allowed to carry and use lip balm (chap sticks).
+If K-5 students are found wearing makeup, they will be directed by the staff to the restroom to remove it.
+Failure to comply will result in a referral to administration, and multiple offenses under this policy will result in disciplinary action.
+For students in grades 6-8, makeup is permitted as long as it does not cause any disruptions to the learning environment.
+Heavy or dark makeup, as well as fake nails and eyelashes, are strictly forbidden.
+Additionally, students are not allowed to wear perfume or cologne due to potential allergies and asthma among students and staff.

-3. L. Hair
+3. O. Hair

 Hair must be neat and clean with no "unnatural" colors, including but not limited to, greens, blues, pinks, and fluorescent colors.
-No headwear is allowed including, but not limited to hats, and bandana.
+Students will not be allowed to have mohawks, spikes, head symbol shavings, or any hair that is distracting to the educational setting will not be allowed.
+No headwear is allowed including, but not limited to hats, and bandanas.
 Hair bows, hairbands, etc., are allowed for girls.
 If there is a question, please ask.
 Decisions are at the discretion of the administration of PCA.

-3. M. General
+3. P. General

 - Students may not wear body piercings other than small earrings or studs in their ear lobes, for safety purposes (no large hoops).
-Nose rings and other facial piercings are not permitted. - Students are not permitted to wear anything offensive, immodest, or deemed inappropriate by the faculty. - Clothing exposing the torso, midriff, or mid-chest area shall not be worn. - Underwear shall not be visible. - Head coverings shall not be worn in the building unless required for religious observance or health-related reasons. - Hemlines shall be no shorter than fingertip length.

-- All pants and shorts shall be secured at the waist. - Garments and/or jewelry which display or suggest sexual, vulgar, drug, gang, weapons, or alcohol-related wording or graphics, or which provoke violence or disruption in the school, shall not be worn. - Wallet chains shall not be worn.
+Nose rings and other facial piercings are not permitted. - Parents of students in Kindergarten are encouraged to leave a Ziploc bag labeled with the child's name with a spare change of clothes in the classroom throughout the year for emergencies. - Students are not permitted to wear anything offensive, immodest, or deemed inappropriate by the faculty. - Clothing exposing the torso, midriff, or mid-chest area shall not be worn. - Underwear shall not be visible. - Head coverings shall not be worn in the building unless required for religious observance or health-related reasons. - Hemlines shall be no shorter than fingertip length. - All pants and shorts must be secured at the waist. - Garments and/or jewelry that display or suggest sexual, vulgar, drug, gang, weapons, or alcohol-related wording or graphics, or that provoke violence or disruption in the school, shall not be worn. - Wallet chains shall not be worn. - It is highly advised that all clothing should be marked or labeled with the student's name.